Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 So which one is the better choice?

 If you are a serious cook, we think you need both.
 A sauce pan is deeper for, say, boiling pasta or making oatmeal, so you don't have to worry about liquid sloshing over the sides.
 A sauciér is essential if you're going to be making any sort of "real" sauce, especially those that require whisking (such as bechamel).
-They are also optimal for custards, puddings, and other thick, liquidy solids that require ample stirring (whisk or no whisk).
+They are also optimal for custards, puddings, and other thick, liquidy solids that require ample stirring.

 If you're not into sauce making, a sauce pan is the logical choice.
 It's the more versatile of the two, as many sauce pans have steamer and double boiler insert options.
-Sauciérs do not offer this option; their wider angled sides are not made for inserts.
+Sauciérs do not offer this option; their wider angled sides don't work with inserts.

 Sauciérs are also more likely to come without a lid, which can also make them less useful than saucepans.